ysdn2019/Graduates-List/graduates/joel-louzado.md

 ---
 path: /work/flip
 graduate: Joel Louzado
-mainimg: /assets/work/louzado_joel_project2_web_main.jpg
+cover: /assets/work/louzado_joel_project2_web_main.jpg
-thumbnailimg: /assets/work/louzado_joel_project2_web_thumbnail.jpg
+thumbnail: /assets/work/louzado_joel_project2_web_thumbnail.jpg
 title: Flip
 groupmembers:
-fields: Editorial, Print
+category: Editorial, Print
 mediumdimensions: Editorial Print, 9x12"
 description: Flip is a photographic editorial based on social issues, from more than one perspective.
 This first issue focuses on gender roles, and how masculinity and femininity can be both liberating and oppressive.
 digitallink: